Grain Free Dog Food Recipe with Venison, Kale and Potatoes

 YIELD

-This recipe will yield approximately 3 cups of food.
-Equating to 680 calories (Kcals) Approximately enough servings of food for one day for an 25 lb dog to maintain weight.
+This venison and potatoes recipe will yield approximately 3 cups of dog food, equating to 680 calories (Kcals).
+That is approximately enough servings of food for one day for an 25 lb dog to maintain weight.

 This deer meat dog food recipe is a great diet option for dogs with common protein allergies, as deer is considered a novel protein that your dog most likely hasn’t eaten before in commercial dog food.
 This recipe combines venison, potatoes, and kale for a satisfying grain free, low fat alternative to help your dog maintain a healthy weight, and have healthy skin and coat.